IRS Form 990 Penalty Help

 I have a lot of experience in working with nonprofits that have received penalty notices and I have a very high rate of success (100% so far) at having the penalties removed.
 Unless you willfully neglected your filing responsibility, you should not have to pay the penalty.
 I can write a proper "reasonable cause" letter to the IRS on your behalf requesting that penalties be abated (removed).

-If your situation is a bit more complex, or if the penalties are particularly large, and you are just not comfortable writing a letter to the IRS, send me an email and explain your situation to me and I'll determine if I can help you.
+If you'd prefer to have me write the letter, send me an email and explain your situation to me and I'll determine if I can help you.
+Or call me at 727-345-4288, 9am to 6pm Eastern Time.

 Request a phone consultation with David McRee, CPA.